First Nation Partnership Pavilion

 Learn How to Succeed with a First Nation Partnership

 Joint venture agreements with high-profile service providers to the mining industry have been signed and partnerships are formed within First Nations and the mining community.
-The Canadian Mining Expo in Timmins will for the first time feature a First Nations Partnership Pavilion under the BIG TENT on June 5th & 6th, 2019.
+The Canadian Mining Expo in Timmins will for the first time feature a First Nations Partnership Pavilion under the BIG TENT on June 3rd & 4th, 2020.
 The groups will showcase their respective businesses, but also demonstrate the competitive advantages and economic benefits of developing relationships that include shared values and respect for cultural diversity.
 These partnerships have quickly become recognized as a mutually benefiting agreement among First Nation groups and non First Nation companies.
 Joint venture agreements and plans to unveil corresponding projects at the Canadian Mining Expo will be well marketed and well publicized through the organizers, First Nations, partners and the City of Timmins.
-All are welcome to attend the inaugural event.
+All are welcome to attend.

 The Missanabie Cree First Nation negotiated land agreement with Canada that provides them with reserve status on over 3,900 hectares of their ancestral lands and includes entitlement to mining and mineral rights that will provide greater economic opportunities for the community.
 The lands are in the Dog Lake area, east of Wawa and west of Chapleau, an area that has become a focus of gold exploration activities.